Handler DSL

 }

-function creates a special parameter that:
+The body function creates a special parameter that:

 - Extracts the raw request body from the HTTP request